FrancoYudica/TheyChat/README.md

 Since TheyChat uses a client-server architecture, clients should first upload files to the server.
 When any client uploads a file, all the other clients can download the file, by it's name (if it's unique) or it's id.
 Also, uploaded files can be removed from the server, and a notification will be sent to all clients.
 Downloaded files are located inside ```resources/downloads``` folder.
+> [!IMPORTANT]
-You should keep in mind that when client disconnects, all it's uploaded files are removed.
+> You should keep in mind that when client disconnects, all it's uploaded files are removed from the server.

 ## Windows support
 > [!CAUTION]